Armored Heart: L'Odeur de l'Amour

 “Well, we’re not,” Lanri said as she looked around for who had cast the spell.

-“You might wish you were, when her grace finds out what you got up to,” came the familiar voice again, as a few of the villagers stepped aside, and revealed a stocky, bovine beastkin with an amulet of Huin around her neck.
+“You might wish you were, when Her Grace finds out what you got up to,” came the familiar voice again, as a few of the villagers stepped aside, and revealed a stocky, bovine beastkin with an amulet of Hayer around her neck.

 “Mirabelle?!”
 Asked Lanri, as she lurched forward and wrapped her arms around the priestess in a hug.